 At the beginning of the day of the experiment session, subjects were given 200 milligrams of mescaline sulphate.
 After the initial tests, subjects had four hours to work on their chosen problems.
 After the working phase, the group would discuss their experiences and review the solutions they had come up with.

 Solutions obtained in the experiment include:

-Although this experiment had no control group, so we can’t say for certain whether the psychedelics in this study objectively improved the capacity for problem solving; the participants undoubtedly found the experience helpful in aiding the creative process.
+This experiment had no control group, meaning that we can’t say for certain whether the psychedelics in this study objectively improved the capacity for problem-solving.
+Nevertheless, the participants undoubtedly found the experience helpful in aiding their creative process.
 This study paved the way for future investigations into the creativity-enhancing potential of classic psychedelics.